Model Reduction of Multivariate Geometric Brownian Motions and Localization in a Two-State Quantum System: Model reduction via the IM method

-thereby recovering \eqref{rzdet}.
+\RV{which, upon further rescaling $t\mapsto t/\epsilon$ and $\beta\mapsto \sqrt{\epsilon}\beta$, allows \eqref{redex2} to recover \eqref{rzdet}}.
 This result underscores a key feature of the IM method: it not only subsumes adiabatic elimination as a special case, but also extends the validity of the reduced description across the entire interval $\epsilon \in (0, \epsilon_c']$.
 Notably, the reduced description breaks down at $\epsilon=\epsilon_c'$, where the two eigenvalues of $Q_{\epsilon}$ merge and, for $\epsilon > \epsilon_c'$, become complex-valued.
 This transition corresponds to the loss of the invariant manifold structure and marks the limit of applicability for the reduction procedure.